 Source: Courtesy of Big Cat Rescue

-The three tigers arrived on Monday, November 25th.
-They can be seen in the video above already enjoying life!
+Soon after they arrived, the three tigers can be seen in the video above already enjoying life!
 The other tigers and lions rescued during the mission will be relocated to the ADI Wildlife Sanctuary in South Africa, already home to 25 lions rescued by ADI from circuses in Peru and Colombia.

 Wild animals really don’t belong in circuses.
 The poor tigers had been declawed, a “cruel mutilation that doesn’t just remove the claws, but the toes at the first joint, causing ongoing discomfort, and which can lead to painful disability later in life,” as explained by ADI.
 In captivity, wild animals suffer from obesity, joint problems, and saddest of all, zoochosis.
 They begin to display strange behavior as a result of depression.
 Circus animals specifically are starved in order to be motivated by food to perform unnatural tricks.
 Their wellbeing is not a priority as seen with the circus tigress who was dragged by her tail when she had a seizure while performing.